artluai/spoolcast/WORKFLOW_RULES.md

 ## Source Of Truth

+Two per-session sources of truth coexist:

-The shot list is the source of truth.
+- **Shot list** is the source of truth for structure: chapters, beats, chunks, narration text, timing, visual intent.

-The workbook is one implementation of the shot list.
+- **Session config** is the source of truth for style, image provider, reveal behavior, and AI budget (see `SESSION_CONFIG_SPEC.md`).

 Downstream artifacts may include:
-- asset manifests
+- scene manifests
+- generated scene illustrations
+- preprocessor frame sequences
 - review-board HTML
-- generated preview-data files
+- preview-data files
 - Remotion render output

-None of those may silently override the shot list.
+None of those may silently override the shot list or the session config.

 Shared documentation should avoid absolute local paths unless a path is truly required for a working local setup.

 ## Global Visual Model

-All videos use one visual layer per beat: the background.
+All videos use one visual layer per frame: the illustrated scene.

 That means:
-- each beat is represented by one background visual
+- each narration chunk is represented by one AI-generated full-frame illustration
+- the illustration is the whole scene; no overlays, no compositing
-- emphasis comes from changing the background between beats
+- emphasis comes from moving to the next illustration on the next chunk
-- vertical source media should be treated as full-height backgrounds
-- returning to a prior background later is allowed
+- returning to a prior illustration later is allowed

 This system does not use a second visual layer.